ymittal127/ymittal127/README.md

 ## I'm a Full time developer & part time gDigital-Marketer!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning coding , finance
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Learn more about web3 and NFT's
 - ⚡ Lets connect if we can help each other to grow